Pradeep0071/Global-Superstore-Market-/README.md

 Clean and preprocess the dataset (handle missing values, drop unnecessary columns, rename columns).

-Perform data aggregation using groupby() to analyze sales by region, category, and country.
+Perform data aggregation using  analyze sales by region, category, and country.

-Create visualizations to identify trends, patterns, and outliers in sales data.

 Extract business insights to support decision-making.